Performance Comparison Between A Simple Full-Duplex Multi-Antenna Relay And A Passive Reflecting Intelligent Surface: Achievable Data Rates And Energy Efficiencies

 In (\ref{e5}), $\bb w_R =[w_{R,1},w_{R,2},...,w_{R,M}]^T$ denotes the complex additive white Gaussian noise (AWGN) vector at the relay, where $w_{R,m}\sim\mathcal{CN}(0,N_0)$, for $m=1,...,M$, is the complex AWGN at the $m$-th receive antenna of the relay.

 Next, let $\bb u=[u_{1},u_{2},...,u_{M}]^T$ denote the phase shift vector of the relay's receive antenna array, where $u_m\in\mathcal{P}$ is the phase shift at the relay's $m$-th receive antenna.
-The input signal to the relay's receive RF-chain is given by
+Therefore, the received signal to the relay is given by